mcflj0911/sinkers_1945/README.md

-# Sinker 1945: Strategic Intel
+# Sinkers 1945: Strategic Intel

-**Sinker 1945** is a high-fidelity, retro-styled naval strategy game built with Python and Pygame.
+**Sinkers 1945** is a high-fidelity, retro-styled naval strategy game built with Python and Pygame.
 It evolves the classic "Battleship" formula by adding unit-specific abilities, cooldown management, and an AI that features reactive tactical logic and "thinking" simulations.

 ## 🚢 Fleet Intelligence & Attack Patterns